jesuzContreras/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+foreach loops through the array. .map applys to each element in a new array

 2. What is the difference between a function and a method?

+a method is a function within an object.

 3. What is closure?

+code thats been identified elsewhere and can be used later.

 4. Describe the four rules of the 'this' keyword.

+a) Implicit - Is determined by what is to the left of the dot

+b) Explicit - is determined by what is passed in the argument

+c) New Binding - uses new keyword to construct a new object and this points to it.

+d) Window Binding - Is the default for this to point to the window and can be denied by using strict.

 5. Why do we need super() in an extended class?

+it allows the new class to use the methods from its parent.

 ## Project Set up